Zola in the data center corridor

 The DRC's most critical data — hosted on Congolese soil, under Congolese law.

-The primary facility in Kinshasa is designed to Tier-IV standards — the highest in the industry.
-Fully redundant power, cooling, and network paths mean no single failure can take the system down.
+The primary facility in Kinshasa is designed to Tier-III standards — the second-highest design tier in the Uptime Institute framework.
+Redundant power, cooling, and network paths support concurrent maintenance of any component without taking the system down.
 The national address registry, government cloud services, and the call center data backbone all live here.
 Sovereign.
 Secure.
 Permanent.

 Zola in the data center